 Chromium is an ‘upstream’ open source browser and web engine project that contributes significantly to the growing Chrome ecosystem.
 Chromium’s code is utilized in important products and other open source projects including the Chrome browser, Chrome OS, Android Open Source Platform, the rendering engine Blink and the web app run-time project Crosswalk.

-The Clear Linux Project for Intel Architecture is intended to be a reference for enabling Intel server features in Linux.
+The Clear Linux* Project for Intel® Architecture is a reference for enabling Intel server features in Linux.

 Clear Sans is a versatile OpenType font for screen, print, and Web.
 Its minimized, unambiguous characters and slightly narrow proportions, make it ideal for UI design.
 And the best part?
 It's free for use.